flosean/JAFaR/README.md

 #define STANDALONE
 ```

 in the file const.h.
-You can use the standalone mode either with OSD or with the external SPI OLED module.
+You can use the standalone mode either with OSD or with the external OLED module.

 to change band/channel, the connections are the following (every normally-open momentary switch will do the job):